-A range of other natural flood management measures will be implemented on these moors over the next five to ten years, for example, an additional 43 hectares of blanket bog will be improved through the restoration of peatland with sphagnum moss, absorbing and slowing down rain water runoff to act as a natural flood barrier.
+A range of other natural flood management measures will be implemented on these moors over the next five to ten years.
+Perhaps, they may take the assistance of reputed Water Damage Restoration Service providers to help them take the right measures.
+For example, an additional 43 hectares of the blanket bog will be improved through the restoration of peatland with sphagnum moss, absorbing and slowing down rainwater runoff to act as a natural flood barrier.

 Other environmental enhancements will include:

 - Leaky dams on some of the smaller watercourses.
 Barriers will be added to create these leaky dams which prevent silt and soil from escaping and allow water to escape at a slower rate as well as moderate the flow of water downstream.